-Credit reporting bodies can use the personal information about you that they collect for a prescreening assessment at the request of a credit provider unless you ask them not to.
+Credit reporting bodies can use the personal information about you that they collect for a pre-screening assessment at the request of a credit provider unless you ask them not to.
 A pre-screening assessment is an assessment of individuals to see if they satisfy particular eligibility requirements of a credit provider to receive direct marketing.
 You have the right to contact a credit reporting body to say that you don't want your information used in pre-screening assessments.
 If you do this, the credit reporting body must not use your information for that purpose.
-This page has been left blank intentionally.